galicinskifamilyband/galicinski-family-band-website/src/pages/index.md

     title: null
     section_id: intro
     content: >
-      The Galicinski Family takes their love for Scottish Fiddle and mashes it up with a twist of rock and dance.
-A large family of 12 living just outside of Nashville, TN invites you to join them on their musical journey as they play and create new music.

       MUSIC.
 MISSIONS.
 MINISTRY.

-      God has impressed these three words on our hearts.
+      God has impressed these three words on their hearts.

-      To use the beauty and power of music to point people to the kingdom of God.
-From the sweet soft soprano of our 7 year old to the skillful playing of our 17 year old, may God receive glory.
+      To use the beauty and power of music to reach deep into your heart and inspire you to seek first the Kingdom of God.

+      The Galicinski Family takes their love for Scottish Fiddle and mashes it up with a twist of rock and dance.
+A large family of 12 living just outside of Nashville, TN invites you to join them on their musical journey as they play and create new music.

-      Our hope is to inspire YOU to consider YOUR family’s mission.
-And for you to prayerfully pursue those goals so that this next generation of Christ followers will come alongside God and impact the world for Jesus,
+      "Our hope is to inspire ***you*** to consider ***your*** family’s mission.
+      And for you to prayerfully pursue those goals so that this next generation of Christ followers will come alongside God and impact the world for Jesus."

       His ultimate goal.
 His sacrificed life.